We Push Back the Frontiers of Physics with

 Measurement Quantization - proposing a new paradigm.

 Every century or so, an advance is made that changes how we understand the foundations of physics.
 Some physical principles evolve from one mode of thought to the next.
-And sometimes the very principles on which our understanding of nature are built, change.
+And sometimes the principles on which our understanding of nature are built, change.
 We call such changes a shift in paradigm.

 By example, Ptolemy envisioned that the Earth was at the center of the universe.
 He also advanced the idea that planets moved in circles around the Earth.
 To account for their motions required an elaborate collection of geometric principles.

 This paradigm continued until the time of Copernicus, who advanced the idea that the Earth and planets orbited the sun.
-He also argued for circles, so while the change was significant, it was only part of a much larger problem.
+He also argued for circles, so while the change was significant, it was only part of a much larger solution.

 Kepler offered yet another change.
 His argument was that planets followed paths other than circles, namely ellipses.
 The need for offset circles and epicycles were no longer needed.